Here’s another N. T. Wright lecture video. I often enjoy listening to these while I’m drawing or painting.

 field recordings & soundscapes

-This WordPress.com site contains ramblings on fashion and faith
+This wordpress.com site shares women's wisdom on faith, fashion and aging